afermg/nahual/README.md

 ## Why nahual?
 ![logo](logo.svg)

-In Mesoamerican folklore, a Nahual is a sorcerer able to transform into different animals.
+In Mesoamerican folklore, a Nahual is a shaman able to transform into different animals.